home-assistant/home-assistant.io/source/_integrations/lifx.markdown

 ## Themes

-Home Assistant provides a collection of predefined themes for LIFX multizone lights, each of which is designed to mimic the theme of the same name from the LIFX smartphone app.
+Home Assistant provides a collection of predefined themes for LIFX multizone lights, each designed to mimic the theme of the same name from the LIFX smartphone app.

 To apply a theme interactively, use the theme selection drop-down box found on the device configuration screen.